-- Solve all their pandemic related doubts and queries through a FAQ page.
+- Solve all their pandemic-related doubts and queries through a FAQ page.

-- Since a majority of people are working from home, you can come up with some handy tips to keep the productivity soaring through remote working.
+- Since a majority of people are working from home, you can come up with some handy tips to keep productivity soaring through remote working.
 See how asana does it like a pro in the HTML email template below.
 You too can create such impactful emails.
-You can even use ready-to-use Mailchimp templates for quicker turnaround.
+You can even use ready-to-use Mailchimp templates for a quicker turnaround.

 3. Say no to irrelevant messaging

 Relevancy is the key to success for any email marketing campaign.
 So, make sure you keep your content relevant that resonates with the current scenario.
 Give them an overview of the measures you are taking to help the community around without sounding too sales.
 It will go a long way in building a long-lasting relationship with your customer base.
 See how Burberry keeps its email campaign relevant and empathetic by letting its customer base know how they are helping to fight COVID-19.

 Crisis emails don’t come under transactional messages.
 Therefore, including your whole database for sending pandemic related emails is of no use.
 For instance, if a customer who has unsubscribed from your brand updates years ago or hasn’t interacted with you in a long time, starts getting crisis-related emails from you out of nowhere, it might annoy them, thereby making you land in their spam folders.
 Segment the list so that you can send emails to the active subscribers only and maintain an optimum deliverability rate.

 Taking undue advantage of the crisis is unethical.
 So, capitalizing on the fear and anxiety of people can damage your brand reputation to the core.
 Even if you are in the essential commodity business and the demand for your products and services are on an all-time high, don’t make it a marketing opportunity.